R-a-Moore/intro_aws/README.md

 you can then find your image in the Images --> AMIs tab in AWS

 To start up your image, click Launch Image as Instance, and then follow through the steps as if you were launching a normal instnace.

+# Disaster Recovery Plan (DR)

+Accounting for any unexpected, unforseen scenarios, so that service is still delivered to the user.

+Ensures deployment is:
+- highly available
+- scalable
+- robustness
+in case of any unexpected disaster - AMI - back up - eu-west-1 Ireland multi AZs eu-west-1a, 1b, 1c
+multi region Ireland as well as in London what if AWS goes down??? - multi cloud deployment AWS as well as Azure or GCP

+By law in the UK fintech (financial technology), MUST be have multi cloud deployment.

+Hybrid cloud - localhost infrastructure can be built + public cloud infrastructure.

+for our hybrid cloud scenario, when working on disaster recovery, you will need to create backups and hard safes for the localhost infrastructure,

+S3 (simple storage service):
+- highly flexible
+- cost effective
+- highly available (it's a global service)
+- durable (because it's highly available, it's a globally available service)
+- cost effective (no limits to data amount)

+S3 is used as a data back-up.
+We need data accessible 24/7.
+If we store data to it from our localhost or our AMI/EC2, we should be able to access it whenever we like.

+we cannot use our ssh key connection to connect to an S3 bucket, we need aws secret & access keys.

+Pre-Requisites:
+- localhost and EC2 instance must be the same OS, so you need AWSCLI
+- aws configuration to secure
+the aws keys
+we python3.7 or above pip3